The only original bridge on the outskirts of Bendigo (2009)

 After 12km is Axe Creek, with its new at-grade bridge.
 A place to have a picnic.

 Next is the former Longlea railway station site (now named Peppercorn Park).

 After crossing Taig Road, the trail passes the former Axedale Railway Station, then over the Hargreaves Creek and arrives at the Axedale Racecourse Station with its reconstructed platform facing wall.

 The trail now diverts off the original railway alignment, to follow a newly constructed trail into the Axedale township, via an asphalt section, for water, toilet facilities, the General Store and Axedale Tavern.

 Continue on the trail's urban asphalt path, within street reserves, down to the River Reserve area on the Campaspe River frontage.

 There are plenty of wildflowers including orchids in bloom in spring.
 Axe Creek bridge is a good place for a picnic.

 Sites of former stations are marked on the map.
-Generally little remains of them though the Friends of the Bendigo Kilmore Rail Trail are erecting signs in December 2012 and plan to recreate sections in the future to add to the experience of the rail trail.
+Generally little remains of most of them, though the Friends of the Bendigo Kilmore Rail Trail are erecting signs and are recreating sections to add to the experience of the rail trail.

 This line was built in 1888 by Andrew O'Keefe to link Bendigo and Heathcote.
 From here the line continued to Heathcote Junction, near Wallan, on the North Eastern main line.
 The Heathcote - Bendigo section of that line closed in 1958 (as the construction of Lake Eppalock reservior was taking place) This lightly-trafficked branch line was then completely closed by 1968.